Flaithbertach, High King of Ireland1

 Flaithbertach, High King of Ireland was the son of Loingsech, High King of Ireland.1 He died in 765.1

-He was a member of the House of Cenél Conaill.1 He succeeded to the title of High King Flaithbertach of Ireland in 728.1 He was deposed as High King of Ireland in 734.1
+He was a member of the House of Cenél Conaill.1 He succeeded as the High King Flaithbertach of Ireland in 728.1 He was deposed as High King of Ireland in 734.1

 Citations